abi4010132/PASD-POT/README.md

 ```python
 pip install --user pipenv
 ```
-Once you've successfully installed pipenv, navigate to the new folder you just created in the terminal.\
+Once you've successfully installed pipenv,  in the terminal, navigate to the PASD-POT-main folder you just unzipped.\
 Now you can create a virtual environment by entering the following line in the terminal.
 ```python
 pipenv shell
 ```
-Once that is setup download and unzip this whole git repository in to your folder.\
-If you closed your terminal or virtual environment, navigate back to the folder and start up the virtual environment using:
+If you closed your terminal or virtual environment, navigate back to the folder again and start up the virtual environment using:
 ```python
 pipenv shell
 ```